The Most Scenic 5 Day Banff Itinerary

 BREAKFAST & COFFEE

 Good morning!
 Day 3 is definitely a driving intensive day.
 Knowing that it was going to be quite long, we stopped by Whitebark Cafe for some yummy coffee.
 This is a local’s favorite so check it out if it’s around you.
 For a heavier and delicious breakfast, I’m also a fan of Coyotes Southwestern Grill for breakfast burritos and omelettes.
-They also have fresh squeezed juice to boost the immune system!
+Add ginger to any of their fresh pressed juices for a quick immune boost, especially if the weather is throwing you off!

 Our first destination is Bow Lake!
 The waters of Bow are crystal clear, and there is a cute bridge by the lodge.
 This lake doesn’t particularly stand out to me compared to the other ones, but it is still incredibly beautiful and worth a stop.
 A snowy season vs. a gloomy day in summer!